The canonical ring of a stacky curve: Coarse space

-The following lemma characterizes stacky curves by the coarse space morphism and its ramification data.
+The following lemma characterizes a stacky curve by its coarse space morphism and its ramification data.

-\begin{lemma} Let $\scrX$ be a tame stacky curve. \begin{enumerate} {\textnormal{(\alph{enumi})}} \item The stabilizer groups of $\scrX$ are cyclic. \item Two tame stacky curves $\scrX$ and $\scrX'$ are isomorphic if and only if they there exists an isomorphism $\phi\colon X \to X'$ of coarse spaces inducing a stabilizer-preserving bijection between $|\scrX|$ and $|\scrX'|$ (i.e.~for every $x \in |\scrX|, x' \in |\scrX'|$, if $\phi(\pi(x)) = \pi'(x')$, then $G_x = G_{x'}$). \item In a Zariski neighborhood of each point $x$ of $\scrX$, the coarse space $X$ is isomorphic to a quotient of a scheme by the stabilizer $G_x$ of $x$. \end{enumerate}
+\begin{lemma} Let $\scrX$ be a tame stacky curve. \begin{enumerate} {\textnormal{(\alph{enumi})}} \item Two tame stacky curves $\scrX$ and $\scrX'$ are isomorphic if and only if there exists an isomorphism $\phi\colon X \to X'$ of coarse spaces inducing a stabilizer-preserving bijection between $|\scrX|$ and $|\scrX'|$ (i.e.~for every $x \in |\scrX|, x' \in |\scrX'|$, if $\phi(\pi(x)) = \pi'(x')$, then there exists an isomorphism $G_x \cong G_{x'}$). \item The stabilizer groups of $\scrX$ are isomorphic to $\mu_n$. \item In a Zariski neighborhood of each point $x$ of $\scrX$, the coarse space $X$ is isomorphic to a quotient of a scheme by the stabilizer $G_x$ of $x$. \end{enumerate}

 \end{lemma}